nf-core/eager/docs/usage.md

 #### `--reference_gff_annotations`

-If you wish to report in the SNP table annotation information for the regions SNPs fall in.
-This must be in GFF format and the path must be in quotes.
+If you wish to report in the SNP table annotation information for the regions SNPs fall in, provide a file in GFF format (the path must be in quotes).

 #### `--reference_gff_exclude`